The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

 \subsection{The quadrupole Paul trap as a mass spectrometer}

-Since its early days the Paul trap (3D QIT) \cite{Paul58, Paul90, Major05, Blaum98, Doug09} has proven to be a versatile device that uses path stability as a means of separating ions according to their specific charge ratio.
-Mass analysis is mainly performed using either one of two techniques: (a) mass selective resonance detection, when presence of ions is detected by means of an external electronic circuit connected between the endcap electrodes, or (b) mass selective storage, in which the positive ions are expelled through holes pierced in the endcap electrodes onto the first dynode of an electron multiplier or into a {\em channeltron}.
-Mass selective storage is based on external detection, which lifts many of the issues associated with mass-selective detection \cite{March97, March05, March95a, Kais91, March95b, Xu09, Gross17}.
+Since its early days, the Paul trap (3D QIT) \cite{Paul90, Major05, Paul58, Bla98, Doug09} has proven to be a versatile device that employs path stability as a means of separating ions according to their specific charge ratio.
+Mass analysis is mainly performed using either one of two techniques: (a) mass selective resonance detection, when presence of ions is detected by means of an external electronic circuit connected between the endcap electrodes, or (b) mass selective storage in which the positive ions are expelled over holes pierced in the endcap electrodes, either onto the first dynode of an electron multiplier or into a {\em channeltron}.
+Mass selective storage is based on external detection which lifts many of the issues associated with mass-selective detection \cite{March97, Kais91, March95b, Xu09, Gross17}.

-The resonance detection technique represents the original method to perform mass analysis using an ion trap \cite{Paul58, Blaum98}.
-It employs supplying a small a.c. voltage of frequency $\omega_{ac}$ between the endcap electrodes, in addition to the d.c. and RF ion trapping voltages $U_0$ and $V\cos\left(\omega t\right)$, applied between the endcap and ring electrodes.
-Any trapped ions that exhibit a mass to charge ratio $m/z$ \cite{Kais91} in such a way that their fundamental frequency of motion in the axial direction $\omega_z$ is equal to the perturbing field frequency value $\omega_{ac}$, will resonate.
-Ions get neutralized at the endcap electrodes, while the resulting current is detected \cite{Staff84, Fisch59, Schwa91, Guan93}.
-Broad-band nondestructive ion detection can be achieved in a QITMS by excitation of a cloud of trapped ions with different masses, followed by recording of ion image currents induced on a small detector electrode embedded in the surrounding endcap electrode \cite{Soni96, Nappi98}.
+The resonance detection technique represents an original method to perform mass analysis using an ion trap \cite{Paul58, Bla98}.
+It employs supplying a small a.c. voltage of frequency $\omega_{ac}$ between the endcap electrodes, in addition to the d.c. and RF ion trapping voltages (denoted as $U_0$ and $V\cos\left(\omega t\right)$, respectively) applied between the endcap and ring electrodes.
+Any trapped ions that exhibit a mass to charge ratio $M/Q$ \cite{Kais91} in such a way that their fundamental frequency of motion in the axial direction, $\omega_z$, is equal to the perturbing field frequency value, $\omega_{ac}$, will resonate.
+Ions are neutralized at the endcap electrodes and the resulting current is detected \cite{Staff84, Fisch59, Schwa91, Guan93}.
+Broad-band nondestructive ion detection can be achieved in a QITMS by excitation of a cloud of trapped ions with different masses, followed by the recording of the ion image currents induced on a small detector electrode embedded in the surrounding endcap electrode \cite{Soni96, Nappi98}.